airatk/kaishnik-bot/README.md

 Mobile-unfriendly ugly inconvenient website had to be replaced by something useable & not only useable.
 Here the  [@kaishnik_bot][2] comes up.

 ## Setup
-First of all, this is Python 3.

-The bot is written to be launched as a simple script, therefor you only need to type `python3 bot.py` into the console to launch it.
+### Environment setup
 Before the launch you've got to set 2 environmental variables:
 * **T_TOKEN** is a unique bot thing given by [@BotFather][3].
 * **T_CREATOR** is a chat ID (integer type, see [Telegram Bot API][4]) of ~~the creator~~ an admin.
 This person has access to the /creator command.

+The time zone should be set to Europe/Moscow as well (since the university's located in Kazan in Moscow time zone).

+### Launch setup
+First of all, this is Python 3.

+The bot is written to be launched as a simple script, therefor you only need to type `python3 bot.py` into the console to launch it.

 Also, the requirements.txt file is included to the repository.
 So, enter `pip3 install -r requirements.txt` to the console to have all necessary stuff.